 Activate the handwheel: Press the handwheel key on the HR 420.
-Now the TNC is operable only through the HR 420.
-A pop-up window stating such appears on the TNC screen.
+Now the TNC can be operated only through the HR 420.
+A pop-up window with a text to this effect appears on the TNC screen.

-Select the desired operating mode via the OPM soft key, if necessary (see "Changing the modes of operation" on page 74).
+Select the desired operating mode via the OPM soft key, if necessary (see "Changing the modes of operation" on page 78).